 This easy chicken liver pâté, as its name implies, couldn't be simpler to toss together.
-Just butter, brandy, shallots, and chicken goodness.
-It wouldn't be the holidays without it.
+Just butter, brandy, shallots, and chicken liver goodness.

-This easy chicken liver pâté is satiny, creamy, and ridiculously rich.
-Shallots, thyme, butter, and Cognac combine with chicken livers to create an unbelievably smooth and elegant spread just waiting to be schmeared on some rustic white bread or toast points and accompanied by a glass of riesling, whether as an impressive hors d’oeuvres or a rustic winter supper.
-It also makes a lovely gift when stashed in a small crock, although we won’t judge if you want to save it for yourself.–Angie Zoobkoff
+This easy chicken liver pâté turns simple ingredients into an elegant spread that’s satiny smooth and ridiculously rich.
+Shallots, thyme, butter, and Cognac combine with chicken livers into a creamy goodness that’s begging to be schmeared on some rustic white bread or toast points as an impressive hors d’oeuvres or a simple winter supper.
+Best when served with a generous pour of riesling.
+It also makes a lovely gift when stashed in a small crock, although we won’t judge if you want to save it for yourself.
+Originally published December 16, 2016.–Angie Zoobkoff

 Easy Chicken Liver Pâté Recipe